fleschutz/my-backups/docs/Glossary.md

 **Near store:** provisionally backing up data to a local staging backup device, possibly for later archival backup to a remote store device.

+**Online backup storage:** the online backup storage is an offsite server used to store personal data files and folders, or the entire contents of a hard drive which is backed up by multiple computers over the Internet.

 **Open file backup:** the ability to back up a file while it is in use by another application.
 See File locking.

 **Remote store:** backing up data to an offsite permanent backup facility, either directly from the live data source or else from an intermediate near store device.